How to Manage Split Orders and Shipments: A Guide for Retailers

 Why Do Split Shipments Happen?

 Like we pointed out earlier, split shipments can happen for multiple reasons, which could be intentional or reasons beyond your control.
+Split shipments often occur when inventory is distributed across multiple warehouses or multiple fulfillment centers.
 They are as follows:

 1. Backorders and Inventory Shortages